specklesystems/speckle-docs-OLD/user/dynamo.md

 By using the toggle on the node, you can enable/disable auto receiving.
 If enabled, new data pushed to this stream will be pulled automatically as it's available.

-### Receiving a specific branch
+### Receiving a Specific Branch

-As mentioned earlier, when using a stream URL, by default, the `main` branch is used to send and receive data.
+When using a stream URL, the `main` branch is used to send and receive data by default.

-To receive from a specific branch, simply use the branch URL, ie: `https://speckle.xyz/streams/3073b96e86/branches/dev`.
+You can also receive data from a specific branch; simply use the branch URL, such as: `https://speckle.xyz/streams/3073b96e86/branches/dev`.

-### Receiving a specific commit
+### Receiving a Specific Commit

-There are circumstances in which you will not want to always receive "new" data, but you'll instead want to only get a specific commit.
-To do so simply use the commit URL, ie: `https://speckle.xyz/streams/3073b96e86/commits/604bea8cc6`
+We've already seen how to retrieve data from streams and branches.
+It's possible to go even deeper, retrieving data from specific commits.
+To do this, simply use the commit URL, such as: `https://speckle.xyz/streams/3073b96e86/commits/604bea8cc6`

 ::: tip NOTE

-When receiving from a commit, the node will stop showing notifications about new activity on such stream and the auto receive toggle will be disabled.
+When receiving from a commit, the node will stop showing notifications about new activity and the auto-receive toggle will be disabled.
+This is because commits cannot be edited.

 :::

 ![image-20210322172730078](./img-dyn/image-20210322172730078.png)

-### Receiving a specific object
+### Receiving a Specific Object

-Similarly to commits, you can also point the receive node to a specific object, to do so simply use the commit URL, ie: `https://speckle.xyz/streams/3073b96e86/objects/df7b8bafccefa791d82939dd36541189`.
-Objects are immutable, so the data received using such a URL will always be consistent.
+Similarly to commits, you can also point the receive node to a specific object.
+To do this, simply use the object's URL, such as: `https://speckle.xyz/streams/3073b96e86/objects/df7b8bafccefa791d82939dd36541189`.

+Like commits, objects in a commit cannot be edited, so the data received using such a URL will always be consistent.
 You can find the ID of an object from the Speckle Web interface:

 ![image-20210322185007725](./img-dyn/image-20210322185007725.png)

-### Viewing a Stream online
+### Viewing a Stream Online

-To view the received stream online you can just right click on the receiver node:
+To view the received stream online you can just right-click on the receiver node:

 ![image](https://user-images.githubusercontent.com/2679513/114192622-9bc36880-9945-11eb-8b49-639f0f34b619.png)

-## Creating custom objects
+## Creating Custom Objects

-A custom object is a [Base Object](/user/concepts.html#the-base-object) with custom properties assigned to it.
+A `Custom Object` is a [Base Object](/user/concepts.html#the-base-object) with custom properties assigned to it.
 It's basically a custom data structure you can create to send data in a specific format that you define.

 In Dynamo, we use dictionaries to represent custom objects since they are natively supported, so creating custom objects is as simple as creating a dictionary containing the keys and values you wish to include in the `Base` object.